DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2025-08-04-publish-support-console-user-research.md

 In total, 5 support agents responded to the survey.

-Respondents shared suggestions and insights on improving the process:
+Respondents shared suggestions and insights on improving the process.

-- **Automation within the support console**
+**Automation within the support console**

 Several respondents suggested adding a button or feature to allow support agents to delete providers directly, reducing reliance on developers.

-- **Reducing dependency on Trello and developers**
+**Reducing dependency on Trello and developers**

 The current process involves raising Trello cards and waiting for developer action, which delays resolution.

-- **Clearer onboarding/offboarding tools**
+**Clearer onboarding/offboarding tools**

 One respondent recommended an in-service form for new providers to streamline onboarding.

 ### Recommendations from the survey of support console agents